-The CSWP continued to publish the School-wide Pedagogy Newsletter each semester, which is an internal publication written by teachers for teachers.
+The CSWP continued to publish the School-wide Pedagogy Newsletter each semester, which is an internal publication, written by teachers for teachers.
 Many teachers have been encouraged to complete post-graduate qualifications with the meeting of the Scholars' Hub.
-New collaborations began with The University of Queensland Aspiring Thinkers Network, through participation in their Foundational Workshops.
-This has been valuable professional learning.
-Insights gained from the Foundational Workshops will assist the academic staff to further develop effective pedagogies and solidify important local academic/tertiary connections.
+Collaborations with other schools, in conjunction with the ongoing connections with academics, has provided valuable professional learning.
+Insights gained from such interactions will assist academic staff to further develop effective pedagogies and solidify important local academic/tertiary connections.